 Create a higher edge angle in the carve

-Once you're confident engaging your edges rather than sliding on them, you can take things up a notch with this progression from Level 4 PSIA instructor, Tomas Mical.
+Once you're confident engaging your edges rather than sliding on them, you can take things up a notch with this progression from top level PSIA instructor, Tomas Mical.

 - Carving efficiently requires you to balance against the outside ski.
 Tomas shows you how to create a platform against the outside ski so you can start to develop more angulation.